bilgeonceken/appprac/README.md

 - [ ] Automated e-mails
 - [ ] Replace simplified user model with the real thing
 - [ ] Public page for public
+- [ ] fix Momentjs, does not work properly